Cyclone1070/iav/docs/contributing/architecture/00-preface.md

 # Go Architecture & Design Guidelines

 > [!IMPORTANT]
-> **Core Principle**: Make invalid states unrepresentable.
+> **Core Principles**: Make invalid states unrepresentable.
 Design your code so that it is impossible to misuse.
+Decoupling is the key to maintainable, testable, and robust Go code.
 >
 > These principles are strict guidelines to ensure maintainable, testable, and robust Go code.
 Any violations, no matter how small, will be rejected immediately during code review.